 Dog behaviour issues I can help you with

-We can help with most dog behaviour problems.
-Some of the very common issues pet dog owners encounter include:
+I can help with most dog behaviour problems.
+Some common issues pet dog owners encounter include:

 Natural dog behaviour such as jumping up, chewing, digging, barking etc. can sometimes become a problem for humans; often it’s just a matter of lack of education or providing enough mental and physical stimulation.
 I look at how you could set up the environment so that your dog has a better chance of getting it right and I show you how to use reward-based methods to teach your dog what you want her to do instead - for example greet visitors with a nice 'Sit' instead of jumping up.

 Please note: Changes in behaviour can often be the first signs that your dog could be experiencing physical pain or health issues.
 An assessment by a qualified Dip.
 Equine and Canine Osteopath or your vet may help with a diagnosis.

 I will generally have to meet with you and your dog for an initial consultation session.
 Depending on your dog’s behaviour issue, this will be in many cases at your home, or at my training facility.

 The consultation is an opportunity for me to

 Ask questions about your dog’s history and environment

 Identify possible causes of your dog’s behaviour problems and how they could be changed

 Give you some advice and guidance about how to manage the issues for now